 Account owners can request to activate this feature on their Content Collaboration account.

-For accounts that have Personal Cloud Connectors features enabled, employee users with the required permissions to manage and add connectors can open Settings > Admin settings > Connectors.
+For accounts that have Personal Cloud Connectors features enabled, employee users with the required permissions to manage and add connectors can open Admin settings > Connectors.

-When enabling and adding a Connector, you grant other users access to the Connector within their Content Collaboration account.
+When enabling and adding a Connector, you grant other users access to the Connector within their Content Collaboration account or the Files menu (in Citrix Workspace).
 The user has access to data locations within their own accounts.
 Local storage resource determines access-control permissions to those cloud-based data locations.

 You can choose which employee users or distribution groups have access to their cloud-based or on-premises connector in the Manage Access dialog box.
 Click Save or Skip when done adding users.
 If you select skip, only the user that creates the connector, and the Super User Group, have access to the connector.

 Add an on-premises SharePoint, Network File share, or Documentum Connector

 An existing storage zone with Network Share or SharePoint connector features enabled is required to add on-premises connectors.
 For more information, see Create and manage storage zone connectors.

 Employee users must have the permissions to Create and Manage Connectors and Create root-level folders to add on-premises connectors.

 Navigate to Admin Settings > Connectors and then select Add next to Network Share or SharePoint connector.
 Please note that if you are using Citrix Cloud these settings are found in Content Collaboration > Manage > Connectors.